 Our imaginary purple belt has finally fine-tuned his move (let’s say it’s a guillotine choke) and is ready to attempt it against other purple belts.
 Already fine-tuned through rolling, the choke now needs only minimal improvements to work.
 And so it does, opening the door to the real test – brown belts.

 By the time our purple belt friend got to attempt to guillotine brown belts, his known for the guillotine.
 Half the population of the academy is already complaining about his/hers guillotine choke.
 And the sternest test still awaits.
 It’s going to take at least half the amount of time it already took, to work out all the kinks and make the move work on higher ranked opponents.
 Once it works on brown belts it can be added to the competition moves arsenal.

 In the final attempts to become known as the next Daniel Strauss, our purple belt starts to look for the guillotine against black belts.
 In all honesty, this is the time of managing expectations.
 The biggest indicator of success here is recognizing failure.
-Because, our purple belt has his/hers work cut out if they think they’re getting a black belt straight away.
+Because our purple belt has his/ her work cut out if they think they’re getting a black belt straight away.
 Failure, once again, becomes the teacher and the goal is to start decreasing it with every roll.
-Meanwhile, the purple belt is now a 4 strip brown belt.
-And he/she finally has that world class guillotine.
+Meanwhile, the purple belt is now a 4 stripe brown belt.
+And he/she finally has that world-class guillotine.

 Make sure you use rolling to improve your game appropriately.
 Use lower ranked partners to learn the mechanic of the move.
 Perfect the entries and transitions with same level partners.
 Check out the effectiveness of what you’ve developed against higher belts.
 Ultimately, learn how to form black belts.
 That’s how you should roll in BJJ.